Sens-X vehicle current measurement hardware allows engineers to investigate current draw of embedded systems within vehicles and test boards.

 In-vehicle current measurement

-Measuring current in a fully-built vehicle – either as part of the vehicle design program...
+Vehicle current measurement within in a fully-built vehicle – either as part of the vehicle design...

 Find out more